List of Orlando Magic seasons

 This is a list of seasons completed by the Orlando Magic.
 The Orlando Magic are an American professional basketball team based in Orlando, Florida.
 They play in the Southeast Division of the Eastern Conference of the National Basketball Association (NBA).
 The team was established in 1989.
-The Magic have not won an NBA title, but have appeared in the NBA Finals twice, in 1995 and 2009.
+The Magic have not won an NBA title, but they have won 8 division titles and appeared in the NBA Finals twice, in 1995 and 2009.
 The best record posted by the Magic was 60–22, in the 1995–96 season, and their worst record was 18–64, in the team's inaugural season.
+In their 36 seasons of existence, the Magic have made the playoffs 18 times.